 After what can seem like a long time to someone who has braces, the magic day finally comes: the orthodontist takes the braces off!
 After your teeth are cleaned thoroughly, the orthodontist may actually want to repeat the process of taking X-rays and impressions of the teeth.
 This allows the orthodontist to really check the work, and in the case of X-rays, see if wisdom teeth are now visible.

 In some cases, an orthodontist may recommend that a patient have wisdom teeth removed if they do not appear to be coming in correctly after the braces have been removed.
 The reason?
 The wisdom teeth may cause the newly straightened teeth to shift and move in the mouth.
-Wisdom teeth that are not coming in correctly can also become painful, infected, or cause damage to nearby teeth.

 And speaking of teeth shifting and moving, a very important part of orthodontic treatment is retention, or keeping the teeth in their new place.
 The truth is that most teens, after wearing braces and going for adjustments for up to 2 years or longer, don't want anything to do with the orthodontist or having appliances in their mouths.